lino-framework/book/docs/admin/email.rst

 - When a exception happens on the server code, we want to inform the :term:`site maintainer`.

-- The Lino application (:mod:`lino.modlib.notify`) may decide to send notification mails to site users
+- The Lino application may decide to send notification mails to site users.
+For example all applications that use :mod:`lino.modlib.notify`.

-- An :term:`end user` may use the outbox plugin to explicitly write emails.
+- An :term:`end user` may use the :mod:`lino.modlib.outbox` plugin to explicitly write emails.

 Here are the Django settings for sending emails.